The performance of a bit may be judged on the following criteria:

 This equation relates the cost per foot of the bit run to the cost of the bit, the rate of penetration and the length of the bit run.
 It can be used for:

 - Real-time analysis to decide when to pull the bit.
-The bit should be pulled theoretically when the cost per foot is at its minimum.
+The bit should be pulled theoretically when the cost per foot is minimal.

-- PDC bits tend to drill faster with low WOB and high RPM.
+- PDC drill bits tend to drill faster with low WOB and high RPM.

 - They are also found to require higher torque than roller cone bits.